J-BRH/MIPS-Astro-Sprnt/README.md

 # Astro Sprnt - MIPS Assembly

-This is the final project regarding the CSC212 (Computer Architecture) course taken in SP25 at NDU - Louaize.
+This is the final project regarding the CSC312 (Computer Architecture) course taken in SP25 at NDU - Louaize.
 Applied in this final project, are concepts of arithmetic logic operaions, Bitmap display, and sound output.<br/><br/>
 **Main Features:**<br/>
 🚀 Shoot-em up space invaders themed.<br/>
 🕹️ Navigating a main menu, controls explanation!<br/>
-👾 Random enemy spawning & they never spawn over each other!<br/>
+👾 Random enemy spawning.
+They never spawn over each other!<br/>
 ☄️ Score the highest!

 ##  How It's Made: